 Have you ever downloaded an app only to see a screen asking permission to access your friends list, contact information, etc.?
 When you click “Yes,” you’re feeding the hungry data gods with your friends’ information.
 The app, Facebook, and other social media outlets will try to match that information to a profile they already have, giving them even more insight into that particular user.
 If they can’t match it to a known profile, they’ll use the individual’s phone number (from your contact list) to assign the user a shadow profile.
 Together with tracking pixels, they’ll record the user’s online activity and, eventually, place them in a social circle of people with similar online habits.

 If I haven’t scared you away from your computer yet, hold on to your seat!
 Third-party tracking is when someone other than the site a user visits tracks the user’s activity on that site and, possibly, across the entire internet.
 If you have a favorite news site, for example, you probably expect that it tracks your activity across the site.
 What you may not know is that it’s made a deal with a third party to either sell them that information or for the third party to add its own tracking pixel that, from that point on, follows you everywhere you go.

-But what about online privacy?
+But what about online privacy and security?